BVI Boss Act

 If your company is a legal entity falling under the provision of the Act, you must fulfill the following obligations:

-- Maintain records and report changes: You must maintain accurate and up-to-date records of your beneficial ownership information for a minimum of five years.
-Additionally, any changes to the beneficial ownership must be reported to the authorities within 15 days of the change occurring.
+You must maintain accurate and up-to-date records of your beneficial ownership information for a minimum of five years.
+Any changes to the beneficial ownership must be reported to the authorities within 15 days of the change occurring.

-Failure to comply with the requirements of the BOSS Act can lead to penalties and sanctions, including fines and potential criminal liability for both the entity and the individuals responsible.
+If you fail to comply with the requirements of the BOSS Act, you might be subject to penalties and sanctions, with the fine amount now reaching up to US$75,000 for non-compliance and potential criminal liability for both the entity and the individuals responsible.

 What information to submit?

-Under the BVI BOSS Act, you are required to provide the “prescribed information” as follow:
+Under the BVI BOSS Act, you are required to provide the “prescribed information” as follows:

-- A description of the nature and extent of the beneficial owner’s interest in the legal entity.
-This may include the percentage of shares or voting rights they hold, or any other relevant information that demonstrates their ownership or control.
+• A description of the nature and extent of the beneficial owner’s interest in the legal entity, which includes the percentage of shares or voting rights they hold or any other relevant information that demonstrates their ownership or control.

-For each registrable legal entity, the following information are required:
+For each registrable legal entity, the following information is required:

-- Company particulars include the full legal name of the entity, incorporation number, date of incorporation, status, registered address, and information about the company’s stock exchange listing if applicable;
+• Company particulars: Full legal name, incorporation number, date of incorporation, current status, registered address, and details about the company’s stock exchange listing (if applicable)

-- Proof of entity’s registrable legal entity status (e.g., certificate of incorporation);
+• Proof of the entity’s registrable legal entity status (e.g., certificate of incorporation);

-- Indication of whether the entity in question is a foreign regulated person or a sovereign state;
+• Regulated status: Indication of whether the entity is a foreign-regulated person or a sovereign state;

-- Confirmation of whether the company is engaged in a relevant activity; and
+• Confirmation of whether the company is engaged in a relevant activity (for the purposes of the BVI Economic Substance Act);

-- Additional supporting information may be required to demonstrate the entity’s tax residency status.
+• Additional supporting information regarding the entity’s tax residency status may also be required.

 Further details on what you must file regarding relevant activities under the BVI Economic Substance Act can be found in Section 7 (c) of the BVI BOSS (Amendment) Act, 2019 (No. 8 of 2019).

-For parent company of the registrable legal entity
+For the parent company of the registrable legal entity

 When a registrable legal entity has a parent company, the Act may require the disclosure of information related to the parent company.

-- Information about the ownership structure of the parent company, such as the percentage of ownership held by other entities or individuals;
+• Information about the ownership structure of the parent company (including the percentage of ownership held by other entities or individuals);

-- If the parent company itself has beneficial owners, you may need to provide the relevant details, such as the full name, residential address, date of birth, nationality, and nature and extent of the beneficial interest held by each beneficial owner; and
+• If the parent company has beneficial owners, their full name, residential address, date of birth, nationality, and nature and extent of their beneficial interest must be disclosed;

-- Information on the relationship between the parent company and the registrable legal entity, such as the role of the parent company in the governance or control of the entity.
+• Information on the relationship between the parent company and the registrable legal entity, including the role of the parent in governance or control of the entity.

 Exempt person